-Today's pre-retirees consist of a broad range of people at varying ages and states of retirement preparation.
-To help identify opportunities for savings and growth across the population, we take a closer look at America's average retirement savings numbers and how you can be better prepared for your golden years.
+To help identify opportunities for savings and growth across the population, we take a look at the numbers behind America’s retirement savings and see how some of supersavers are moving the retirement savings curve.

-According to the Economic Policy Institute1, the average retirement savings of all working-age families (32-61) is $95,776.
+According to the Economic Policy Institute, the average retirement savings of all working-age families (32-61) is $95,776.

 For a more inclusive perspective at what American families have in retirement savings, we look at the median retirement savings, which is more representative of the middle of the spectrum.